IUGR: What Is It and What You Should Know About It - Baby Chick

 • Umbilical cord abnormalities

-Your doctor or midwife will usually detect IUGR during a routine prenatal exam.
-They will first assess your “fundal height,” or the distance from the pubic bone to the top of the uterus measured in centimeters.
-This basic yet essential test done with a tape measure lets your provider know if your uterus, and thus the baby, is growing properly.
-If your doctor determines that the fundal height is too small for the baby’s gestational age, she will likely follow with an ultrasound.
+Your doctor or midwife will usually suspect IUGR during a routine prenatal exam.
+They’ll first assess your “fundal height,” or the distance from the pubic bone to the top of the uterus measured in centimeters.
+This basic yet essential test lets your provider know if your uterus, and thus the baby, is growing properly.
+If your doctor determines that the fundal height is too small for the baby’s gestational age, they’ll likely follow with an ultrasound.
 The ultrasound checks your baby’s size and the umbilical artery’s blood flow.
-If the results are abnormal, it can mean that the baby is not receiving enough blood or nutrients from the placenta.
-Further action may be required.
+If the results are abnormal, it can mean that the baby isn’t receiving enough blood or nutrients from the placenta, and further action may be required.2,11

 • Polycythemia (high red blood cell count)

-• Hypoxia (lack of oxygen when the baby is born)
+• Hypoxia (lack of oxygen when baby is born)

-• Meconium aspiration (baby swallows first bowel movement in utero)
+• Meconium aspiration (baby swallows their first bowel movement in utero)

 • Hypoglycemia (low blood sugar)